Jayjayjay86/growroom-assistant/readme.md

 When configuring your devices, you have the option to add device details, including the ID, IP address, and token, directly within the app's settings.
 This streamlines the process and eliminates the need to manually edit the `dehumidifiers.json` file.

-> **Note:** To obtain the necessary IP addresses and tokens for your devices, use the Miio CLI commands provided the python-miio library (miiocli discover, miiocli cloud).
+> **Important:** To obtain the necessary IP addresses and tokens for your devices, use the Miio CLI commands provided the python-miio library (miiocli discover, miiocli cloud).

 > **Warning:** You will need a valid account craeted with the smart app associated with the device in order to use the cloud command.